sphinxteam/tramp/README.md

 - networkx==1.11
 - daft

-**Warning** Currently the package does not support networkx 2.xx and will throw unexpected errors.
+**Warning** Currently the package does not support networkx 2.xx and will throw errors.
 We plan to upgrade to networkx 2.xx at some point.

 ## Install